 If you carry balances on multiple credit cards at or near their assigned credit limit, this will have a negative impact on your credit score.

 We should keep in mind that it cannot be enough that payments should always be made on time if at all possible.
-By paying the payment on time that always impact on your credit score they consider on of the major factor is determined by this on calculate.
+Paying the payment on time always impacts your credit score they consider one of the major factors is determined by this calculation.

 Habitual late payments will drastically lower your credit score and impact your ability to obtain new credit.

 If you are having difficulty making ends meet it might be tempting to skip payments on some of your accounts.
 Resist this line of thinking because it will have severe consequences on your credit rating!
 If you are unable to make your payments, contact your creditors and try to work out a payment arrangement with them.
 If this is not possible, debt consolidation might be your best option.
 It is never in your best interest to ignore your debts and doing so will only compound the problem.